thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - credited dramforever in the Threaded code link
   - reorganized category links
   - extended descriptions for snaptoken and Build Your Own X
+  - fixed jonesforth link (the issue was a single slash, jeez)